suhailmenda/server-performance-stats/README.md

 # Server Stats
-Bash Script to dump server performance stats
+Python Script to dump server performance stats

-Work in Progress!
+It automatically detects the platform on which the system is running and provides the instantaneous usage information about the machine